You’re looking through your credit card statement when suddenly you see it: a fee you didn’t know was coming.

 How to avoid over-the-limit fees

-Returned Payment Fees
+Returned Payment or Insufficient Funds Fees

 - Let’s say you make a $1,000 credit card payment from your checking account, which only has $800 in it.
-Your bank will reject the payment, and your credit card issuer will charge a returned payment fee.
+Your bank will reject the payment, and your credit card issuer may charge a returned payment fee.

 How to avoid returned payment fees